 In the age of coronavirus (COVID-19), communicating in person is more difficult for those with hearing loss because traditional masks make lip reading impossible.
 This is essential for people with hearing loss to understand what is being said and to pick up on facial expressions.

 Communication challenges brought on by traditional masks can be solved by more people wearing clear masks, which helps those with hearing loss understand what is being said.
 However, no matter what kind of mask you wear, sounds will be muffled.
 Therefore, it’s important to face the person you’re talking to at a safe distance and speak loudly and slowly.
 Eliminating background noise, like a television, will help as well.

 During this difficult time where everyone is socially distancing, the need for CaptionCall service has never been higher.
 That’s why CaptionCall has recruited, hired, and trained new employees to answer an unprecedented number of phone calls.

 In addition to meeting the rising demand, CaptionCall is committed to following all social distancing and other CDC guidelines including trainers and account managers wearing clear masks.
 All trainers are required to wear them during our red-carpet installation and instruction process.

 If you have hearing loss that necessitates the use of captions to use the phone effectively, visit CaptionCall.com or call 1-877-865-9228 to see if you qualify for service.
 We also provide a solution for those without the internet who qualify for CaptionCall service.
-And, when you’re on the go, the CaptionCall Mobile app makes it easy to receive captioned calls on your iPhone.
+And, when you’re on the go, the CaptionCall Mobile app makes it easy to receive captioned calls on your iPhone and Android devices.

 Have better phone conversations and connect with those who mean the most to you with CaptionCall.